 B2.
-Change in Experience Over Time (By Affiliation, Religion, Race)

-Figure B2: Change in Experience by Affiliation, Religion, Race - All Respondents

-Note: Percentage labels omitted when less than 5 percent.
-Those who reported not being on campus last year are omitted Percent Worse = Percent 'Worse' or 'Much worse'.
-Percent Better = Percent 'Better' or 'Much better'.
+Change in Experience Over Time (By Affiliation, Religion, Race) Figure B2: Change in Experience by Affiliation, Religion, Race - All Respondents itteo tage labels omitted when less than 5 percent. who reported not being on campus last year ar It Worse = Percent 'Worse' or 'Much worse'.
+It Better = Percent 'Better' or 'Much better'.

 B3.
-Change in Experience Over Time (By Age, Gender, US/Non-US)

-Figure B3: Change in Experience by Age, Gender, US/Non-US - All Respondents
+Change in Experience Over Time (By Age, Gender, US/Non-US) Figure B3: Change in Experience by Age, Gender, US/Non-US - All Respondents